insidewhy/nutkins/readme.md

 ### Images

 Each subdirectory in the project root that contains a file `nutkin.yaml` is used to build a docker image.
-The following project contains an image in a subdirectory `base` that extends an ubuntu 16.04 base image:
+The following project contains an image in a subdirectory `base` that extends the ubuntu:16.04 container hosted on docker hub:

 ```yaml
 base: ubuntu:16.04